 Podiatry medical billing is complex for several reasons.
 Many procedures are medically necessary in some instances and not others, and in some cases, each insurer has different rules for them.
 Issues with the feet and ankles become more frequent with age, so an aging population results in an increasing number of patients who are covered by Medicare—which means an additional set of coding and rules comes into the equation.

 Payers are cutting what they are willing to pay and it can be especially confusing for patients when coverage changes from year to year.
-Fortunately for medical practices, outsourcing medical billing and coding is becoming the norm, and Medcare MSO is a reliable podiatry medical billing company and a highly effective provider of these services.
+Fortunately for medical practices, outsourcing podiatry billing services has become the norm, and Medcare MSO is a reliable podiatry medical billing company and a highly effective provider of billing for podiatry.

 Podiatry Medical Billing and Coding Challenges